SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 ### 4. Measurable Deliverables

 The human brain is not very well equipped to deal with uncertainty.
-Because of this, people absolutely must have a way to know how much of the project has been delivered, and how close it is to done.
+Because of this, people absolutely must have a way to know how much of the project has been delivered and how close it is to being done.

-There is nothing more exciting than seeing shots from a couple weeks ago compared to what the project looks like now.
+There is nothing more exciting than seeing shots from a couple of weeks ago compared to what the project looks like now.
 That's a momentum builder!

 Seeing a thermometer fill a bit every day, or a bunch of sticky notes move across a board, or a number of items get crossed off of a finite checklist feels exciting!
 Everyone can **feel** how close the project is getting to completion, even if it still remains a long way off.